Two Achillea varieties, both glamorous and rich in uses

 - Prefers well-drained garden soils.

 - Tolerates heat and drought.
-Will suffer in high humidity.
+However, will suffer in high humidity.

 - Remove spent flowers for a tidier appearance.
 Although it blooms sporadically throughout the summer, you can shear plants after initial flowering for a later rebloom flush.